BII-Lab/Yeti-Project/doc/Experiment-PINZ.md

 Yeti DNS Project takes the IANA root zone, and performs minimal changes needed to serve the zone from the Yeti root servers instead of the IANA root servers.
 The [Yeti-DM-Setup document](https://github.com/BII-Lab/Yeti-Project/blob/master/doc/Yeti-DM-Setup.md) describes what's the minimal changes is necessary and how it is done in Yeti DM.

-One change of DNSSEC is that the current Yeti root zone is signed by Yeti's key(ZSK and KSK) replacing all keys and signatures from VeriSign and IANA in the zone.
+One change of DNSSEC is that the current Yeti root zone is signed by Yeti's key(ZSK and KSK) replacing all keys and signatures from IANA in the zone.
 However, it is proved that this change is not that "minimal" and the difference (by diff) between IANA root zone and Yeti root zone can be further reduced.
 It is proposed as a Yeti experiment which preserves IANA NSEC Chain and ZSK RRSIGs in Yeti root zone.
 The purpose of this experiment is to verify the capability of root zone including record-by-record signatures and respective keys based on current DNS protocol and implementation, and to verify whether it is workable without breaking DNSSEC validation in validating resolver.

 This document describes in detail the operational steps to accomplish a Yeti experiment called PINZ (Preserving IANA NSEC Chain and ZSK RRSIGs).
 It is first introduced as an experiment proposal in [a Yeti blog post](http://yeti-dns.org/yeti/blog/2017/08/22/Preserving-IANA-NSEC-Chain-and-ZSK-RRSIGs.html) and a lab test was done for feasibility study.
 The steps to be performed are based on the experiment proposal, meetings of Yeti coordinator, and comments collected from Yeti participants.